jimmy-chao/vue-ticket/README.md

 # vue-ticket

-Hello, this is a Ticket Form I created using Vue.js.
+Hello, my name is Jimmy!
+This is a Ticket Form I created using Vue.js.

 I started by first reading the documents from the Vue.js site: